wdangds/blog/content/Notes/Schelling's model of segregation/index.md

 ---
-longform:
-  format: scenes
-  title: Schelling's model of segregation
+title: Schelling's model of segeration
-  workflow: Default Workflow
-  sceneFolder: /
-  scenes: []
-  sceneTemplate: templates/chapter.md
-  ignoredFiles:
-    - Untitled
 ---